top of page

 Don’t forget to pack: water shoes*** underwater camera*** HD mask ***reef safe sunscreen.

-The Baths top most lists of the must see natural attractions of the BVI.
+The Baths National Park tops most lists of the must see natural attractions of the BVI.
 The Baths are a 7 acre National Park on the southwest side of Virgin Gorda, between Devil's Bay and Spring Bay.
 Granite boulders spike out of the sand forming tidal pools, tunnels, arches and grottos.
 You can explore this natural wonder through an established trail.
 There are sandy white beaches on either side of the of these giant beauties and the snorkeling is excellent.
-There are a very limited number of Day Use Only mooring balls.
+Be aware of the Cruise Ship Schedule for the British Virgin Islands.
+The Baths can be very crowded with day trippers when multiple are in the area.

 After picking up a ball, visitors dinghy over to the buoy protected swim area, secure the dinghy to the mooring line and swim in.
 Depending upon the weather, there can be a strong current in this area adding complexity to the challenge of getting in and out of the dinghy from the water.
-Because of the popularity of the Baths, I recommend you leave your previous night's anchorage at first light and cruise directly to the Bath's mooring field to get a Day Use Only ball.
+Because of the popularity of The Baths, I recommend you leave your previous night's anchorage at first light and cruise directly to The Bath's mooring field to get a Day Use Only ball.

 Another option is to anchor in St. Thomas Bay or rent a slip at Virgin Gorda Yacht Harbor and take a taxi.
 Virgin Gorda Yacht Harbor has 93 slips available for overnight and hourly rentals.
-You can grab an open air taxi to the Baths in the front of the Marina Area.
+You can grab an open air taxi to The Baths in the front of the Marina Area.
 A third option is to pick up a mooring ball at Leverick Bay and rent a car or take the Private Bath's Car Tour through Speedy's.

-First Stop - Norman Island
+First Night - Norman Island

-After provisioning and becoming familiar with your vessel in Tortola, head to Norman Island, one of my favorite BVI anchorages.
-Thought to be the inspiration for Robert Louis Stevenson's Treasure Island, a protected cove and views of most of the BVI and USVI from its hilltops, it is easy to imagine a pirate lair on the island.
 Today, it has lively restaurants, a nice beach, great snorkeling, hiking with spectacular vistas and multiple anchorage options.
 The Bight has a well protected and large mooring field.
-From the Bight, it is a quick dinghy ride in to Pirate's Bight Restaurant or the floating Willy T, a rusty old frigate turned floating restaurant and bar.
+From the Bight, it is a quick dinghy ride in to Pirate's Bight Restaurant or the Willy T, a rusty old frigate turned floating restaurant and bar.

 On shore, Pirate's Bight has a sandy beach with chaises for those who purchase a cocktail or bite.
 Sunsets are especially beautiful from this beach.
 Beginning snorkelers can enter the water directly off the beach with nice coral formations to the the left and a grassy field that attracts turtles and rays to the right.
-More experienced snorkelers and divers will enjoy exploring the Caves to the west of The Bight.
-There are Day Use Only mooring balls for vessels or dinghys just west of Treasure Point.
-Kelly Cove has a smaller mooring field to the east as you are entering the Bight, with nice snorkeling around Water Point.

 Some of the best snorkeling in the BVI is at the Indians to the northeast of the entrance to The Bight.
 It can sometimes become crowded with day trip snorkel boats.
 I recommend stopping first thing in the morning as you are leaving The Bight or later in the afternoon as you are heading into the Bight for the evening.
 There are Day Use Only mooring balls as well as a dinghy mooring line.
 It can be a bit rough but the snorkeling is spectacular.